-The electrical activity produced by your brain can be measured with electrodes that are placed on the scalp surface (example in pictures on the next page).
-A good signal is reached by using an electrolyte gel between the electrode and your head to ensure good contact with your skin.
-After the recording session you will be given the opportunity to clean the electrolyte gel from the hair, which is easily done by a hair wash.
+The electrical activity produced by your brain can be measured with electrodes that are attached to the scalp surface (example in pictures below).
+A good signal is reached by using an electrolyte gel to ensure good contact with your skin.
+After the recording session, the electrolyte gel needs to be removed from the hair, which is easily done by a hair wash.